dentearl/StatSigMA-w/README.md

 Xiaoyu Chen, Amol Prakash, Martin Tompa.
 All of University of Washington.

 ## Adaptor
-[Dent Earl](https://github.com/dentearl/).
-Of UC Santa Cruz.
+[Dent Earl](https://github.com/dentearl/) of UC Santa Cruz.
 Dent Earl adapted the StatSigMA-w code to allow parameters to be changed on the command line and to add input file verification steps.

 ## I. StatSigMAw v2